This isn’t a game, you know… Now these games will determine which of you is fit to be my pet. – Rainbow Dash

 Perhaps the guilt at not trying to assist Dash in her predicament is the reason he takes it so well... or maybe it's because he can't actually speak up to object.
 Toss a coin to decide.
 Either way, Dash dubs her new pet Tank, in honour of his determination.
 When Fluttershy points out that Tank, being a tortoise, can't fly and will keep Dash grounded (but not in the good way), they rig up a propeller for him.
 Maybe she should rename him Helicopter.

-Dash closes the episode with a Letter to Princess Celestia, delivering the moral: speed, ability to fly and coolness are all worthy things to have, but physical ability is as important as having the right attitude.
+Dash closes the episode with a Letter to Princess Celestia, delivering the moral: speed, ability to fly and coolness are all worthy things to have, but physical ability is not as important as having the right attitude.

 Thoughts on the Episode